HIllya51/LunaTranslator/.github/README_en.md

 - **Anki** Supports one-click addition of words to Anki

-- **Browser Extensions like Yomitan** Browser extensions like Yomitan can be loaded within the software to assist in implementing additional features.
+- **Load Browser Extensions** Browser extensions like Yomitan can be loaded within the software to assist in implementing additional features.

 ## Open Source License